Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 14. Test of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
 15. Reworking of other Custom Modifiers to have more mini-characters, IF I'm fine with the results above
 16. Update of beta art and sound assets to v1.0
-17. Polishing, refactoring and balancing.
+17. Polishing, refactoring, balancing - mostly reducing the Issues list size.

 (and here we reach v1.0)